Connectome20/Diffusion-PreProcessing-Pipeline-for-Distribution/README.md

 The file *rician_correct_mppca.sh* must be saved to '/your/project/directory/bids/code/preprocessing_dwi/‘ (or another path of the user's choosing, which must be updated in the GUI script as well).

 ## Sequence Specifications:

-The GUI script uses the BIDS path input at the top to determine the sequence type.
-If “seqA” is in the path, then the sequence type will be set to A; the same follows for “seqB” and B. Users can edit the function 'get_sequence_type()' to determine the sequence type using an alternate method.

-Sequences A and B have arbitrarily set diffusion times (A: D33 d22, B: D11 d00).
-These should be updated to match the user's parameters.
-Users can search for the comment 'Replace with the D specific to your sequence' to locate this in the script.
+Users must enter the big delta (variable 'big_delta') and little delta (variable 'little_delta') values that correspond to their diffusion sequences.

-## Volume Indices (topup):
+## Volume Indices for TopUp:

-The PA and AP volumes indices are set to 9 and 10, respectively.
-These fields can be edited within the script or in the GUI itself by users.
+The PA- and AP-volume indices are set to 9 and 10, respectively, for TopUp processing.
+These fields can be edited within the script ("search for 'Default value is "9"') or at the bottom of the GUI itself by users.

 ## Gradient Non-Linearity Correction:

-The gradient non-linearity correction scripts are unable to be shared, so users must develop their own or skip this step.
-To input, save the script(s) under ‘/your/project/directory/bids/code/preprocessing_dwi/your_gnc_script.sh’ (or choose another path and edit accordingly).
-Then, replace ‘/your_gnc_script_A.sh’ and ‘/your_gnc_script_B.sh’ in the GUI script and in gnc_helper.py with the appropriate file path(s).
-Alternatively, users can circumvent gradient non-linearity correction by bypassing the button if pre-processing stepwise or by de-selecting the option at the bottom before running the entire script.
+Users must save the gradient non-linearity correction scripts must save under ‘/your/project/directory/bids/code/preprocessing_dwi/hcps_gnc_c2.sh’ (or choose another path and edit accordingly).
+However, the Siemens gradient coil coefficients may not be shared publicly, so users must obtain and enter their own gradient files into the following files: (***).
+Users can circumvent gradient non-linearity correction by bypassing the button if pre-processing stepwise or by de-selecting the option at the bottom before running the entire script.